 What should I do if my child's space maintainer falls out?

 If your child's space maintainer is loose or comes out, please do not try and put it back in yourself.
-We recommend storing it in a safe place and contacting our office immediately.
+We recommend storing it in a safe place and contacting our office in Lancaster, PA immediately.
 It is important that our team replace the space maintainer as soon as possible, so your child's teeth do not shift into an unfavorable position.

 How long do athletic mouth guards last?